gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/delegated-repositories.md

 - Provisioned a new AWS account(s)
 - Applied baselines for the new account(s)
 - Created a new repository to manage infrastructure changes in this account(s)
-- Configured new IAM roles to manage permissions in the delgated repository
+- Configured new IAM roles to manage permissions in the delegated repository
 - Bootstrapped the repository ready to add new infrastructure

 You can now start adding new infrastructure to the delegated repository.